-Lesson Title & Objectives Handouts, Worksheets, & Media Sixth Grade Review Lesson: Human Reproductive System (Gr 7 & 8) Students will: Describe the basic process of human reproduction, using scientific names for reproductive anatomy. • Handouts: "Male Reproductive System" & "Female Reproductive System" (Show diagrams for the male and female reproductive systems.
-Students label diagrams using scientific names.)
+Lesson Title & Objectives Handouts, Worksheets, & Media Sixth Grade Review Lesson: Human Reproductive System (Gr 7 &amp; 8) Students will: Describe the basic process of human reproduction, using scientific names for reproductive anatomy.
+Handouts: "Male Reproductive System" &amp; "Female Reproductive System" - Shows diagrams for the male and female reproductive systems.
+Students label diagrams using scientific names.
 Lesson Addition: LGBTQ Inclusiveness Increase understanding, acceptance, and respect for individual gender identity and sexual orientation.
 Use appropriate vocabulary related to gender identity and sexual orientation to promote healthy communication.
 Recognize that the information and skills gained in the sexual health and HIV/AIDS education classes apply to everyone, regardless of gender identity and sexual orientation.
 Connect students with supportive resources in school and at home related to gender and sexuality.
-Power Point: "Gender Identity &amp; Sexual Orientation" 8th Grade Matching Game: (Students confirm their knowledge of terminology by matching terms with definitions as a lesson warm-up.)
+Power Point: "Gender Identity &amp; Sexual Orientation" 8th Grade Matching Game: Students confirm their knowledge of terminology by matching terms with definitions as a lesson warm-up.
 Lesson 1: The 4-1-1 on HIV and AIDS (Gr.
 8) Students will: Explain how HIV is and is not transmitted.
 Distinguish between facts and myths regarding HIV infection and AIDS.
-Video: "HIV/AIDS: Learn the Facts, Fight the Stigma, Stay Safe" Redefine Positive Media Handout: "HIV Facts" (Provides information about HIV, including testing, treatment and risk reduction.
-Students are encouraged to discuss information with a trusted adult and receive extra credit.)
-Power Point: "HIV: Fact or Myth" Lesson 2: HIV and Other STIs-Evaluating the Risks (Gr.
+Video: "HIV/AIDS: Learn the Facts, Fight the Stigma, Stay Safe" Redefine Positive Media Handout: "HIV Facts" - Provides information about HIV, including testing, treatment and risk reduction.
+Students are encouraged to discuss information with a trusted adult and receive extra credit.
+Power Point: "HIV: Fact or Myth"

+Lesson 2: HIV and Other STIs-Evaluating the Risks (Gr.
 8) Students will: Analyze behaviors and situations that may result in increased risk for HIV and other sexually transmitted infections (STIs).
 Summarize the benefits of staying within behavioral limits and remaining abstinent.
 Examine viewpoints of parents and other trusted adults regarding teen relationships, abstinence, and sexual decisions.
 Evaluate the impact of alcohol and other drug use on decisions regarding sexual behavior.
-Worksheet: "Vital STI Facts" (Students record basic information about each STI &amp; HIV, including prevention and treatment.)
-Worksheet: "Is It Risky?"
-(Students identify risk behaviors for STIs &amp; HIV.)
-Handouts: Fact Sheets on STIs (Provides information on Chlamydia, Herpes, Human Papillomavirus, Gonorrhea, &amp; Syphilis.)
-Family Worksheet: "What Do You Think?"
-(Students interview parent or other trusted adult about expectations when it comes to sexual behavior, including family values.)
+Worksheet: "Vital STI Facts" Students record basic information about each STI &amp; HIV, including prevention and treatment.
+Worksheet: "Is It Risky?"- Students identify risk behaviors for STIs &amp; HIV.
+Handouts: Fact Sheets on STIs Provides information on Chlamydia, Herpes, Human Papillomavirus, Gonorrhea, &amp; Syphilis.
+Family Worksheet: "What Do You Think?" - Students interview parent or other trusted adult about expectations when it comes to sexual behavior, including family values.
 Lesson 3: Finding Help and Information (Gr.
-7)

-- Explain when it is important to get adult, medical, and/or counseling help. - Locate sources of accurate information and assistance in one's community. - Describe sources of accurate information and assistance in one's community.

-• Worksheet: "Getting Help If You Need It"

-(Students record reasons to avoid STIs & HIV, symptoms of each, sources of information to get help regarding STIs & HIV, and places to get help or information regarding adoption or safe delivery.)

-Worksheet: "Finding Reliable Sources of Information or Assistance on the Internet"

-(Students search the internet for local, state, and national sources of information or assistance with STIs or HIV.)
+7) Students will: Explain when it is important to get adult, medical, and/or counseling help.
+Locate sources of accurate information and assistance in one's community.
+Describe sources of accurate information and assistance in one's community.
+Worksheet: "Getting Help If You Need It" - Students record reasons to avoid STIs &amp; HIV, symptoms of each, sources of information to get help regarding STIs &amp; HIV, and places to get help or information regarding adoption or safe delivery.
+Video: "What is HIV" - Use this video to reinforce that sexual contact is the main way that HIV is transmitted.
+Worksheet: "Finding Reliable Sources of Information or Assistance on the Internet" - Students search the internet for local, state, and national sources of information or assistance with STIs or HIV.